danielvandersand/halloween-reddit-bot/README.md

 -input your reddit username and password

--inp[ut the client id and secret
+-input the client id and secret